DepressoToGo/ETS-AutoVPN-Batch/README.md

 # ETS-AutoVPN
-Batch script to be able to connect to ÉTS VPN automatically / Script en Batch pour se connecter au VPN de l'ÉTS automatiquement
+Batch script to be able to connect to ÉTS VPN automatically

+Place the file in any folder you can access safely and add it to start programs.